 As you deal with your cancer and the process of treatment, you need to have frank, open discussions with your cancer care team.
-You should ask any question on your mind.
-Among the questions you might want to ask are
+They want to answer all of your questions, no matter how minor they might seem.
+You should ask any question you have.
+Among the questions you might want to ask are:

-- What is my stage of multiple myeloma?
-What does the staging mean to me?
+- What’s my stage of multiple myeloma?
+What does that mean?

 - Based on what you’ve learned about my cancer, how long do you think I’ll survive?

 - What side effects can I expect from treatment?

 - How long will it take me to recover from treatment?

 - When can I go back to work or resume other activities after treatment?

 - What are the chances that the cancer will come back after treatment (recur)?